Kandahar (2010 film): Plot

-After graduating, he joins the NSG (National Security Guard) as a commando where he joins Mahadevan's crew.
+After getting Commissioned, he joins the NSG (National Security Guard) as a commando where he joins Mahadevan's crew.
 Soon after, an Air India flight becomes hijacked by hardcore terrorists whose objective was to have the Indian government release their leader who was caught by Mahadevan himself.
 They are then forced to land in New Delhi to refuel.
 Mahadevan and his crew are able to infiltrate the plane through the wheels, even though their superior ordered them not to.